Dellin Betances: New York Mets

 On December 24, 2019, Betances signed a one-year deal with the New York Mets.
 In 2020 for the Mets, Betances struggled across 15 games, registering a 7.71 ERA with 11 strikeouts in 11.2 innings of work.

 On April 8, 2021, Betances was placed on the 10-day injured list with a right shoulder impingement, the second of his career.
 On April 24, Betances was transferred to the 60-day injured list.
 On June 30, it was announced that Betances would undergo season-ending surgery on his bothersome shoulder, ending his 2021 season at one inning of work.

 Los Angeles Dodgers

 On April 4, 2022, Betances signed a minor league deal with the Los Angeles Dodgers.
 He allowed 17 runs in 13 innings over 15 games for the Oklahoma City Dodgers before he was released on August 17, 2022.
 Shortly after his release, Betances retired.

 Pitching style

 In 2013, Betances was tracked by the PITCHf/x system as having thrown a four-seam fastball averaging 96 mph, a slurve averaging 82 mph, and a changeup averaging 89 mph.
 He is known for his high strikeout rate.

+Broadcasting career

+In 2025, Betances joined the YES Network as a studio analyst.
+He appears on the network’s Yankees Hot Stove and Batting Practice Today shows in addition to its pregame and postgame coverage.

 Personal life

 With the money Betances received in his signing bonus, he purchased a house for his parents in Teaneck, New Jersey.
 Betances has been married to Janisa Betances since 2018.
-They had a son in February 2019.
+They had a son in February 2019, and two daughters, in September 2020 and March 2022.